rishiagrawal2609/eduton/README.md

 We learnt how to work together to create great things.We also learned a lot by working with all the resources that you provided in Hack the fall 2021.
 It's a great experience of having more innovative way of coding

 ## What's next for Eduton
--Eduton is next up to connect with all the NGOs and conduct classes at the **rural areas**.
+- Eduton is next up to connect with all the NGOs and conduct classes at the **rural areas**.
--We also have a plan of updating the website with more interesting features like live chat,calls etc,..
+- We also have a plan of updating the website with more interesting features like live chat,calls etc,..
--We also have an idea of providing **stipend** to all the tutors in future.
+- We also have an idea of providing **stipend** to all the tutors in future.
--We have an idea to implement more **free specialization courses** by making tie up with **top universities**.
+- We have an idea to implement more **free specialization courses** by making tie up with **top universities**.